OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 - [logcat-color](https://github.com/marshall/logcat-color "Logcat color") - A colorful and highly configurable alternative to the adb logcat command from the Android SDK.
 - [VirtualHook](https://github.com/rk700/VirtualHook "VirtualHook") - VirtualHook is a hooking tool for applications on Android ART(>=5.0).
 It's based on VirtualApp and therefore does not require root permission to inject hooks.
 - [Xposed Framework](https://forum.xda-developers.com/xposed/xposed-installer-versions-changelog-t2714053 "Xposed Framework") - Xposed framework enables you to modify the system or application aspect and behavior at runtime, without modifying any Android application package(APK) or re-flashing.
-- [jdb](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/jdb.html) - The jdb is a Java Debugger, You can set breakpoint and catch application variables. (jdb worked on jdwp protocol)
+- [jdb](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/jdb.html) - The jdb tool is a Java Debugger which allows you to set breakpoints and print application variables.
+Jdb uses the JDWP protocol.
-- [Andbug](https://github.com/swdunlop/AndBug) - A Scriptable Android Debugger, AndBug is a debugger targeting the Android platform's Dalvik virtual machine intended for reverse engineers and developers. (andbug worked on jdwp protocol)
+- [Andbug](https://github.com/swdunlop/AndBug) - A Scriptable Android Debugger; AndBug is a debugger targeting the Android platform's Dalvik virtual machine intended for reverse engineers and developers. andbug is using the Java Debug Wire Protocol (JDWP
 - [Introspy-Android](https://github.com/iSECPartners/Introspy-Android) - Blackbox tool to help understand what an Android application is doing at runtime and assist in the identification of potential security issues.
+Limitations: Introspy worked based on 'Cydia Substrate', so to work we need the Cydia and based on the app website Cydia, Supported Android on versions 2.3 through 4.3.
+On the mentioned version the Introspy does working correctly. (http://www.cydiasubstrate.com/)

 #### Bypassing Root Detection and Certificate Pinning